WiLsonstgp/python-practice/README.md

 ### Excercise 3: Classroom Attendance Checker

--Checks student attendance across multiple classes using nested lists and loops.
+- Checks student attendance across multiple classes using nested lists and loops.
--Prints students starting with "A".
+- Prints students starting with "A".
--Stops checking a class if "Eve" is found.
+- Stops checking a class if "Eve" is found.
--Skips students starting with "G".
+- Skips students starting with "G".
--Counts total students checked.
+- Counts total students checked.